mintuhouse/AndroidBasedTennisBallCollector_group14_cs308_2012/README.markdown

 ********************************************************************************
 ## Copyright & License
 ERTS Lab, IIT Bombay 2012
-Copyright &copy; 2010, ERTS Lab IIT Bombay erts@cse.iitb.ac.in               -*- c -*-
+Copyright &copy; 2010, ERTS Lab IIT Bombay erts@cse.iitb.ac.in
    All rights reserved.

    Redistribution and use in source and binary forms, with or without